Images Depicted Range in Maturity & Container Size

 Buy Aloe Vera Plants for Sale Online

 Aloe Vera Plants are a stemless, clump-forming “succulent plant” that produces thick, fleshy leaves with gray spots.
 It is straightforward to grow but does require well-drained soil and lots of bright sunlight.
 Aloe Vera is a drought-tolerant plant perfect for hot and dry areas.
-Although it is not hardy in zones below 9, it can be grown indoors with ease in any zone.
+Although it is not hardy in zones below 9, it can be quickly grown indoors in any zone.

-Aloe Vera has skin-saving properties that help heal burns, cuts, and other skin irritations.
+Aloe Vera has skin-saving properties that help heal burns, cuts, and other irritations.
 Anesthetic, antibacterial, and restorative tissue properties make this a ‘must-have’ healing herb for homes.
 It's not just a sunburn soother.
 Aloe vera is easy to grow at home and can provide a point of interest to your desk or windowsill.
 Aloe Vera is possibly the perfect succulent plant for beginners due to its ability to go for long periods without water.

 Read our blog about using Aloe Vera Plants to create an indoor oasis.

 *Decorative containers are shown for display purposes only.
 All plants are shipped in plastic nursery containers unless otherwise specified.

 |Mature Width:||12 to 20 Inches|

 After you purchase your Aloe Vera plant, be sure to read the recommended care instructions to ensure your plant will grow happy and healthy for years to come.

 How Much Water Does My Aloe Vera Plant Need?